Deep Impact (1998)

 Trust us: you won’t leave feeling cheated.
 Instead, the U.S. government tries to keep the crisis under wraps, but enterprising reporter Jenny Lerner (Tea Leoni) stumbles upon the story, forcing President Beck (Morgan Freeman) to announce The Messiah Project.
 The plan is to send a manned U.S.-Russian space craft, helmed by grizzled, trying-to-be-retired astronaut Spurgeon “Fish” Tanner (Robert Duvall), to plant nuclear bombs in the comet and blow it up.
 Fish is tapped because he landed on the moon once, so surely he can land on a comet?

-This CinemaSTEM film is presented in partnership with the Museum of Science & Industry.
-CinemaSTEM is sponsored by TECO.
+CinemaSTEM is presented by TECO.
+Deep Impact is presented in partnership with the Museum of Science & Industry.